 (For dependents) Marriage certificate, birth certificate, or proof of dependency (apostilled & translated).

-Live in Brazil while working for foreign companies.
+Live in Brazil while working remotely: Perfect for professionals employed by foreign companies who want to experience life in Brazil.

 Depending on your nationality, you may or may not need an entry visa.
 For example: